GeoscienceAustralia/dea-knowledge-hub/docs/validation/quarterly-report/2024-q2/index.md

 This quarterly report presents a summary of results from Q2 2024 from the Digital Earth Calibration and Validation team.
 The report is presented in the following sections:

-* Background &mdash; this section outlines the context around this work, with particular attention on historical work leading up to this quarter.
+* Background &mdash; this section outlines the context around this work, with particular attention paid to historical work leading up to this quarter.
-* Summary of Validation Work &mdash; this section presents an overall picture of the field site measurements undertaken in a table and map.
+* Summary of Validation Work &mdash; this section provides an overall view of the field site measurements undertaken.
 * Comments on Individual Sites of Interest &mdash; this section focuses on any sites where some aspect of the site or measurement was atypical.
 * Summary of Band-by-Band Matching &mdash; this section presents comparison data for this quarter’s results, in the context of all previous results.
-* Comments on How This Quarter’s Work Has Affected Combined Validation Results &mdash; this section discusses how the average results for each sensor have changed with the introduction of new validation data from this quarter.
-This section combines all band data for each platform to show averaged validation results.
+* Comments on How This Quarter’s Work Has Affected Combined Validation Results &mdash; this section discusses how the average results for each sensor have changed with the introduction of new validation data this quarter.
+All band data for each platform is combined to show averaged validation results.

 The Q2 2024 validation report includes field site measurements that were captured as part of the winter transect work across South Australia.
 Note that only one field site measurement for SA1 is part of this report, with other sites appearing in the Q3 2024 validation report.